ChrisgKent/primal-page/README.md

 * `modify`: Modify an existing scheme's metadata...
 * `regenerate`: Regenerate the info.json and README.md...
 * `remove`: Remove a scheme's version from the repo,...
+* `download`: Download all vital files from the index

 ## `build-index`